mark-hennessy/wanikani-japanese-font-enlarger/INFO.md

 Automatically enlarges Japanese font on WaniKani.
-Press 'ctrl' + 'u' to enlarge Japanese font even more.
+Press 'alt' + 'u' to enlarge Japanese font even more.

 I created this userscript to make it easier to see the intricate details of unfamiliar kanji on low resolution screens.